 Standby generators are typically larger than portable generators and can power an entire home.
 They are also more convenient and safer than portable generators because they turn on automatically, don't need to be manually started, and don't need to be refueled.

 That all depends on the amount of power you’ll need.
-Backup generators vary in power, weight, portability, fuel efficiency, noise, etc.
+Backup generators vary in power, weight, portability, fuel efficiency, noise, etc. Below are a few generators you could get, plus their characteristics:

-Portable generators
+Portable generators (requires a

 Standby generators